 If you run a business out of your home, you may find yourself in a unique insurance situation.
 You have personal home insurance, and you may have professional indemnity liability.
 But there are some business situations that may not fall under the umbrella of your personal home insurance.

 A home office policy can help you cover any gaps in your homeowner’s and business insurance.
 It may cover general business liability, lost income, and expenses like payroll if your home is damaged in such a way that you can’t run your business.
 It can also protect your business from fire, theft, and other such damage.

 Running a business can be a risky proposition, and you need to make sure you have protection in case of a disaster.
-The right business insurance policies can help you get the coverage you need to keep your business operating even through a catastrophe.
-Take a look at your business practices and decide which policies will serve you best.
+The right business insurance policy can help you get the coverage you need.
+This will keep your business operating even through a catastrophe.
+Take a look at your business practices and decide which business insurance policies will serve you best.

-If you’d like help getting your business insurance set up, check out the rest of our site at Your FundingTree.
+If you’d like help getting a business insurance policy set up, check out the rest of our site at Your FundingTree.
 We provide top-notch business insurance solutions and specialty insurance coverage.
-Check out our business insurance options and start running your business confident that you’re protected from any disaster today.
+Check out our business insurance options and start running your business confident that you’re protected from any disaster.